 Visit the picturesque village of Vatheia and its many tower houses

 The village is dominated by the typical Maniot tower-houses belonging to different families of the village.
 Interestingly, a source of the 19th century from a British fellow of the Royal Academy, William Martin Leake, vividly illustrates how life in the village used to be.

 During one of his journeys, he decided to pass by the village of Vatheia, only to get ambushed by armed locals.
 They succeeded in getting away safely, only with the intervention of their guides, who by being locals as well, came to an understanding with the bandits.

 He says that more than 100 men in the area had been killed over the years and most of the families reside in their tower-houses for protection.
-Even though it is not safe to assume that this was the rule to the whole Mani region, it surely shows the way of life Maniots were used to.
+Even though it is not safe to assume that this was the rule for the whole Mani region, it surely shows the way of life Maniots were used to.

 Kardamili - credits: PNIK/Shutterstock.com

-During past years, the village was known as the town of Kardamili and was quite an important urban centre of the region.
-The history of the town goes back to ancient times but especially during the 18th and 19th century, the town really experienced its peak.
+During past years, the village was known as the town of Kardamili and was quite an important urban center of the region.
+The history of the town goes back to ancient times but especially during the 18th and 19th centuries, the town really experienced its peak.

 There, you can visit the historical Tower of Mourtzinos, a structure of the 17th century that finely outlines local architecture.
-It used to be a complex which operated at the same time as a defensive fortified sanctuary, a luxurious house and a productive centre of local goods.
+It used to be a complex which operated at the same time as a defensive fortified sanctuary, a luxurious house, and a productive center of local goods.

-Except for the Tower of Mourtzinos, the traveller that finds himself in Kardamili can admire the numerous Byzantine and post-byzantine churches to be found nearby, such as the one of St. Theodoroi and St. Spyridon with its imposing symbol of the Byzantine Empire placed above its entrance.
+Except for the Tower of Mourtzinos, the traveler that finds himself in Kardamili can admire the numerous Byzantine and post-byzantine churches to be found nearby, such as the one of St. Theodoroi and St. Spyridon with its imposing symbol of the Byzantine Empire placed above its entrance.